Fish-Network/docusaurus-deployment/docs/fish-network/fish-network-whitepaper.md

 #### 1.3 Total Addressable Market

 By 2030, the majority of illiquid assets will be tokenized and traded on-chain.
-A major trend is the "democratization" of private markets, which makes them more accessible to individual investors through new structures like evergreen and semi-liquid funds.
+A major trend is the "democratization" of private markets, which makes these assets more accessible to individual investors through traditional structures like Reg CF Funding Portals and Alternative Trading Systems(ATS), and new structures like private market decentralized exchanges(DEXs) that enable peer-to-peer transactions between primary transactions(issuers and investors) and secondary(investor to investor) transactions.

 Alternative Investments Market: